leggsimon/CV/README.md

 #### Working under Pressure

-I am able to work calmly in high pressure environments, mainly including public order situations where there was a requirement to

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+I am able to work calmly in high pressure environments.
+From having to detain or protect people from a drunken crowd to taking part in large scale public order disruptions at the London Marathon and numerous demonstrations.
+Not only being able to work in high pressure situations but I have been able to successfully hone my conflict management skills, in order to prevent further disruption or breach of the peace.

 ## Misc

 Throughout my life I have been actively involved with volunteer schemes.
-I would regular assist with the leading of Scout trips as well as being a main instructor in a newly formed City of London Volunteer Police Cadets scheme aimed at detracting 13-18 year olds from neighbouring boroughs from anti-sociable behaviour
+I would regular assist with the leading of Scout trips (including a 3 week expedition to Nepal) as well as being a main instructor in a newly formed City of London Volunteer Police Cadets scheme aimed at detracting 13-18 year olds from neighbouring boroughs from anti-sociable behaviour.

 ## Education